• Skip to primary navigation

 • About Dan - Cleveland Cooking

-Quick Pickled Red Onions Recipe
+Quick Pickled Red Onions | 30 Minutes

 Jump to Recipe - Print Recipe

-Ingredients for the Pickled Red Onion Recipe:
+Ingredients for the Best Pickled Red Onion Recipe

-Why Pure Maple Syrup?
+What is Pure Maple Syrup?

 I prefer using pure maple syrup instead of sugar because it is already in liquid form.
 There is no need to wait for the syrup to dissolve as you would sugar.
 Also, pure maple syrup has a lower glycemic index.
 Pure maple syrup is not pancake syrup.
 They are two completely different products.

-Options for the Quick Pickled Onions
+Tips on Making the Quick Pickled Red Onions

 There are many options to this recipe.
 Peppercorns make a great addition!
 Dill and other herbs do too.
 Sliced jalapenos or crushed red peppers will add some heat to the pickled red onions.